meowprd/FelinePHP/kernel/docs/README.md

 Static factory class for creating HTTP routes.

-Used to define routes by HTTP method, URI, and handler (callable or controller method).
+Provides a fluent interface for defining routes with HTTP methods, URIs, handlers, and middleware.
+This class cannot be instantiated.

 * Full name: `\meowprd\FelinePHP\Routing\Route`